nwm516/third_party_apis/README.md

 ![Farfetchd Results](https://github.com/nwm516/third_party_apis/assets/36825393/1a76b434-c2f2-4b64-8ba3-b62de5c59aff)

 # Application Usage
 I ran "npm init" to initialize the project, and set the appropriate fields within the package.json file.
-Keeping the three files for this application together (ThirdPartyAPI.js, index.html, pokeStyle.css) in the same folder, then choosing to open index in a web broswer should keep everything running smoothly.
+Keeping the files for this application together in the same folder, then choosing to open "index.hmtl" in a web broswer should keep everything running smoothly.